andyl/ex_projections/README.md

 wildcard expression in the path, and umbrella apps require two.

-The workaround is to put a custom-generated file `.projections.json` into the root direction of your elixir project.
+The workaround is to put a custom-generated file `.projections.json` into the root directory of your elixir project.
 This will provide quick navigation between source files and their corresponding tests, even for umbrella projects.

 This library simply writes a custom `.projections.json` file to your local directory.
-It saves time when you have umbrella projects with many apps.

-Note that the `.projections.json` file will be read by `vim-projectionist`, and also by the projectionist plugins for `vscode`, `atom` and probably other editors.
-This library will write a `.projections.json` file both for umbrella projects and also for normal mix projects.
+The `.projections.json` file will be read by `vim-projectionist`, and also by the projectionist plugins for `vscode`, `atom` and probably other editors.

 ## Use as an Escript